Knights and Merchants: The Shattered Kingdom: Economy

 The economy is very complex in Knights and Merchants: The Shattered Kingdom, more so than most other RTS games, with a greater range of resources and a need to combine basic resources in a number of ways to create a functioning economy.
 For example, in order to get loaves of bread, the player is required to first build a farm to get wheat, a mill to get flour and a bakery to bake loaves of the flour.
 The many different resources in the game require a large amount of corresponding buildings and units in order to fully utilize them.

 Every citizen and soldier must eat in the game meaning that the player needs to produce a great deal of food creating a more naturalistic limit on army size.
 There is no population limit in-game, instead population is limited by how much food is produced.
 If a unit is not fed for a sustained amount of time it will die.

-The everyday life aspect of is considered a notable feature.
+The everyday life aspect of it is considered a notable feature.
 Many different structures can be placed, forcing the player to consider where and when to place each structure, this is also dependent on terrain and territory.